Let’s talk about logos: The good, the bad, and the confusing.

 Your logo doesn’t need to tell your whole story.
 It really doesn’t.

 Think about some of the world’s most recognizable logos: Nike’s swoosh doesn’t show you a shoe.
 Apple’s apple doesn’t explain computers.
 Target’s bullseye doesn’t illustrate shopping carts full of throw pillows and seasonal candles.
-These logos work because they’re not trying to do everything—they’re just being themselves.
+These logos work because they’re not trying to do everything.
+They are just being themselves.

-And while we love a great pun, your logo doesn’t need to be packed with them, nor does it need to be clever.
+And while we love a great pun, your logo doesn’t need to have one, nor does it need to be clever.
 We love spotting the hidden bear in the Toblerone logo just as much as the next person.
-But forcing visual cleverness often leads to designs that feel contrived or, worse, confusing—especially when they miss the mark.
-A straightforward, well-executed logo beats a strained visual joke every time.
+But forcing visual cleverness often leads to designs that feel contrived, or worse, confusing—especially when they miss the mark.
+A straightforward, well-executed, eye-catching logo beats a strained visual joke every time.
 When it comes to logos, simplicity is a good thing.

 What Your Logo Actually Should Do

 Create a feeling.
-Your logo should evoke the right emotion and energy for your brand.
+A logo should evoke the right emotion and energy for a brand.
 Whether that’s premium and sophisticated, approachable and friendly, or bold and disruptive, the overall vibe matters more than literal representation.

 Be highly readable at different sizes.
-Your logo needs to work whether it’s blown up on a billboard or shrunk down on a browser tab.
+A logo needs to work whether it’s on the side of a building or shrunk down on a browser tab.
 If it falls apart at small sizes or loses its impact at large ones, it’s not doing its job.

 Function across different applications.
-Your logo will likely live in a lot of places: on signage, on your website, embroidered on a hat… perhaps even on the side of a vehicle. .
-It needs to be versatile enough to work across all these applications without losing its integrity and legibility.
+A logo will likely live in a lot of places: on signage, on a website, embroidered on a hat… perhaps even on the side of a vehicle.
+So brand systems often require carefully-designed logo variations (primary, secondary, and special versions) to function in these different applications without losing integrity, legibility, and brand recognition.

 Be memorable.
-In a world where people are bombarded with thousands of brand messages daily, your logo needs to stick.
+In a world where people are bombarded with thousands of brands daily, a logo needs to stick.
 It should be distinctive enough that someone can recall it when they need your product or service.
+Simplicity, uniqueness, and great design help a logo achieve memorability.

 The Bottom Line

 Your logo is a visual anchor for your brand, not a novel.
 It’s the thing people recognize, the mark that signals, “That’s them.”
-It works alongside your messaging, visual elements, and the customer experience, which all come together to tell your complete story.
+It works alongside your messaging, visual elements, and other parts of your branding to tell your complete story.

 So give your logo permission to just be a really good logo.
 Let it be simple, clear, readable, and memorable.
 Then let everything else—your website, your marketing, your actual work—fill in the details.